 So why are governments “fighting” it?

-The “fight” and resistance from governments you see are not against the technology per se but a fight for supremacy, control, power, and hegemony –you need to really get that.
+The “fight” and resistance from governments you see are not against the technology per se but a fight for supremacy, control, power, and hegemony –you need to get that.

 Why Should You Care About This Transition?